Nigerian senator ‘flew poor street trader to UK in organ-harvesting plot’

 As part of the deception, the young man was purported to be Sonia’s cousin, with the family connection used to get a temporary visa to travel to the UK, the court was told.

+Photographs were taken of Sonia and the donor together and they exchanged text messages as part of the ruse, jurors were told.

-He was coached to give false answers to doctors at the Royal Free Hospital and Sonia was “singing from the same hymn sheet” to create a fake family history, Mr Davies said.
+The donor was allegedly coached to give false answers to doctors at the Royal Free Hospital and Sonia was “singing from the same hymn sheet” to create a fake family history, Mr Davies said.

-Mr Davies told jurors: “Relative to the wider medical costs of the process – measured in tens of thousands of pounds – which would have been done privately, his reward was to be a small fraction of the whole.
+Jurors were told how the donor stayed with Obeta in London having been escorted to the UK by Diwe Ekweremadu.

+An initial meeting with a consultant at the hospital was put off because the donor’s English was limited.

-He was said by the consultant to have “limited understanding” of what he was there for and was “visibly relieved” on being told the transplant would not go ahead, the court heard.
+He was said by the consultant to have “limited understanding” of what he was there for and had expressed an intention to study for his GCSEs.

+He was noted as being “visibly relieved” on being told the transplant would not go ahead.

 The jury was told Sonia Ekweremadu has not had a kidney transplant and remains on dialysis.